fluffy/dispatch-charter/README.md

 a new WG, the normal IETF chartering process will be followed, including, for instance, IETF-wide review of the proposed charter.
 Proposals for large work efforts SHOULD lead to a BOF where the topic can be discussed in front of the entire IETF community.
-Typically, the simple documents processed as Dispatch WG documents would include IANA registrations or changes to IANA registration procedures.
+The DISPATCH WG will not do any protocol work.
+Specifically, DISPATCH will always opt to find a location for technical work; the only work that DISPATCH is not required to delegate (or defer, or reject) is administrative work such as IANA actions.
 Documents progressed as AD-sponsored would typically include those that do not have general applicability to IETF protocols, but rather are only applicable to specific use cases and network deployments, for which the scope must be clearly specified.

 Proposed new work may be deferred in cases where the WG does not have enough information for the chairs to determine consensus.
-New work may be rejected in cases where there is not sufficient WG interest or the proposal has been considered and rejected in the past and no new compelling reasons for accepting the new work are presented.
+New work may be rejected in cases where there is not sufficient WG interest or the proposal has been considered and rejected in the past, unless a substantially revised proposal is put forth, including compelling new reasons for accepting the work.

 A major objective of the DISPATCH WG is to provide timely, clear dispositions of new efforts.
 Thus, where there is consensus to take